JeffSteinbok/hass-uiprotectalarms/README.md

 ## Debugging
 Idealy, use the Diagnostics feature in HomeAssistant to get diagnostics from the integration.
 Sensitive info **WILL NOT BE REDACTED** so be careful.

-This integration logs to two loggers as shown below.
+This integration logs as shown below.
 To get verbose logs, change the log level.
 Please have logs handy if you're reaching out for help.

 ```
 logger: